grafana/mimir/README.md

 - [Topic name](link)
 - [Topic name](link)

+## Contributing

+To contribute to Grafana Mimir, refer to [Contributing to Grafana Mimir](./CONTRIBUTING.md).

 ## Hosted Grafana Mimir (Prometheus as a service)

 Grafana Mimir is used in [Grafana Cloud](https://grafana.com/cloud), and is primarily used as a [remote write](https://prometheus.io/docs/operating/configuration/#remote_write) destination for Prometheus via a Prometheus-compatible query API.